-If you’ve stopped taking opiate medication and are experiencing withdrawal symptoms, see your doctor as soon as possible.
+If you’ve stopped taking opioid medication and are experiencing withdrawal symptoms, see your doctor as soon as possible.
 Your doctor can help manage symptoms and adjust your medication regimen.
-You should not stop taking prescribed opiate medication without the recommendation from your doctor.
+You should not stop taking prescribed opioid medication without consulting your doctor.

-Seeking help for an opiate addiction will improve your overall health and reduce your risk of relapse, accidental overdose, and complications related to opiate addiction.
+Seeking help for an opioid addiction will improve your overall health and reduce your risk of relapse, accidental overdose, and complications related to opioid addiction.
 Talk to your doctor or healthcare provider about treatment programs or support groups in your area.
 The overall improvement in physical and mental health is worth the pain and discomfort of withdrawal.

 Enter your symptoms in our Symptom Checker to find out possible causes of your symptoms.
 Go.

 Enter any list of prescription drugs and see how they interact with each other and with other substances.
 Go.